Orange-OpenSource/conllueditor/README.md

 in graphic mode can only be edited in flat mode.
 If the button `edit enhanced dependencies` is activated clicking on words creates enhanced dependency relations.
 Click on the dependency label to modify it or to delete the enhanced dependency relation.
-Alternatively, enhanced dependenclies can be edited manually via the word edit menu.
+Alternatively, enhanced dependencies can be edited manually via the word edit menu.

 ## Other annotation
 Since version 2.4.0 a subset of the [CoNLL-U Plus](http://universaldependencies.org/ext-format.html) is supported.